atlantabitdevs/atlbit.dev/simple-md/2023-01-11-nostr_a_protocol_for_a_censorshipresistant_social_network.md

 ---
 date: 2023-01-11
-title: Nostr: a protocol for a censorship-resistant social network
+title: "Nostr: a protocol for a censorship-resistant social network"
-type: post
+type: Doc
 ---
 # Nostr: a protocol for a censorship-resistant social network